 Berenson agrees.
 “I would question whether all of that content is truly relevant and value-added for this particular job target,” she says.
 A better bet: Prune your resume to reflect the most relevant experience.

-Avoiding these eight common mistakes can help you stand out from the crowd.
+Avoiding these 10 common mistakes can help you stand out from the crowd.
 And, regardless of the size of the applicant field, that's a good start.